mvolkmann/wrec/README.md

 See `demo/radio-group.js` for an example of a web component that iterates over values in a comma-delimited attribute value to determine what to render.

+## More Examples

+Check out the web app in the `demo` directory.
+To run it, cd to that directory, enter `npm install`, enter `npm run dev`, and browse localhost:5173.

+This app begins by rendering "counter" components.
+The first is implemented as a vanilla web component.
+The next two uses the Wrec library.
+Compare the files `counter-vanilla.js` and `counter-wrec.js`
+to see how much using Wrec simplifies the code.

+The app renders several other web components that are built with wrec.
+Examine their code for more examples of wrec usage.